Encyclopedia

 - Care for Rook Piercing: Avoid any pressure on the area (headphones, helmets), clean with a saline solution or a mild antiseptic, and do not touch the piercing with unwashed hands.

-- Recommended Jewelry for Rook Piercing: Curved bars or hoops suitable for the shape of the cartilage.
+- Recommended Jewelry: Curved bars or hoops suitable for the shape of the cartilage.

 - Recommended Materials: 18k gold to avoid irritation or allergies.